Gagan-Sardaar/Figerout/src/README.md

 PEXELS_API_KEY=your_pexels_api_key
 ```

-You must also add these environment variables to your hosting provider's settings (e.g., Vercel, Netlify, Firebase App Hosting).

 ### 3. Authorize Your Domain

 - In your **production** Firebase project, go to **Authentication > Settings > Authorized domains**.